amorphic/jimternet/content/controlling-a-tosr0x-usb-relay-module-using-python.md

 of a future post.
 In the meantime, if you use tosr0x.py for a project of your own I'd love to hear about it!

+*Update: If you're using your tosr0x to switch mains power, check out [how to build a usb powerboard and control it with python][usb powerboard].*

   [relays]: http://en.wikipedia.org/wiki/Relays
   [Raspberry Pi]: http://raspberrypi.org
   [GPIO interface]: www.raspberrypi.org/archives/tag/gpio